Skip to main content

 However, usually, the actual situation is more complicated, and the deployment may have a variety of optional variable accessories.

 For example, we want to support a persistent volume claim based on an existing schema, as a reusable Kubernetes schema.
-In this case, we can just wrapper it with a mixin and a protocol as follows:
+In this case, we can just wrap it with a mixin and a protocol as follows:

-import k8spkg.api.core.v1
+import k8s.api.core.v1

 protocol PVCProtocol: